MathManuelHinz/MathManuelHinz.github.io/_posts/2020-08-24-distance-is-relative.md

 ## Norms

 Let's talk about a concept closely related to distance: length.
 If we think about two points $\in \mathbb{R}^n$ surely the distance in the euclidean metric is the same as the length of the vector, which translates one of the points onto the other.
-Maybe we can find a way to mimic this relationship if we move from distance to some metric ?
+Maybe we can find a way to mimic this relationship if we replace "distance" with "metric" ?

 ### Definition